Asynchronous Events: Polling Loops and Interrupts

 - The thread might voluntarily yield control, to give other threads a chance to run.

 - The thread might have to wait for some asynchronous event to occur.
 For example, the thread might request some data from the disk drive, or it might wait for the user to press a key.
 While it is waiting, the thread is said to be blocked, and other threads have a chance to run.
 When the event occurs, an interrupt will "wake up" the thread so that it can continue running.

 Just as important in Java and in modern programming in general is the basic concept of asynchronous events.
 While programmers don't actually deal with interrupts directly, they do often find themselves writing event handlers, which, like interrupt handlers, are called asynchronously when specified events occur.
-Such "event-driven programming" has a very different feel from the more traditional straight-through, synchronous programming.
-We will begin with the more traditional type of programming, which is still used for programming individual tasks, but we will return to threads and events later in the text.
+Such "event-driven programming" has a very different feel from the more traditional straight-though, synchronous programming.
+We will begin with the more traditional type of programming, which is still used for programming individual tasks, but we will return to threads and events.

 By the way, the software that does all the interrupt handling and the communication with the user and with hardware devices is called the operating system.
 The operating system is the basic, essential software without which a computer would not be able to function.
 Other programs, such as word processors and World Wide Web browsers, are dependent upon the operating system.
-Common operating systems include Linux, DOS, Windows 2000, Windows XP, and the Macintosh OS.
+Common operating systems include UNIX, DOS, Windows 95, and the Macintosh OS.

 [ Next Section | Previous Section | Chapter Index | Main Index ]